hakanarpa/screentest/README.md

 During ideal conditions (Raspberry Pi 3 Model B+, class 10 SD card and fast internet connection), the installation normally takes 15-30 minutes.
 On a Raspberry Pi Zero or Raspberry Pi Model B with a class 4 SD card, the installation will take hours.
 As such, it is usually a lot faster to use the provided disk images.

-## Installing with Balena

-Deploying Screenly OSE to Balena is a breeze.
-Note that the Deploy to Balena button will **only** work for Pi 3.
-See the page below for how to run on other boards.

-For further information please take a look at our docs section where we have a [Balena specific guide](https://github.com/Screenly/screenly-ose/blob/master/docs/balena.md).

 ## Upgrading on Screenly OSE

 The releases are based on the [Sprints](https://github.com/Screenly/screenly-ose/projects).
 At the end of each sprint, we merge the master branch (also known as the developer version), into the production branch and generate a new disk image.